 GBC Pressure Rating: ⭐⭐⭐⭐

-Viktor Hovland is a two-time PGA Tour Champion and 2018 US Amateur champion.
+Viktor Hovland is a four-time PGA Tour Champion, two-time European Tour winner and 2018 US Amateur champion.
 Having turned pro after the US Open in 2019, Viktor won the 2020 Puerto Rico Open in what was only his 17th career start on tour at the age of 22.
 This made him the first Norwegian winner on the PGA Tour.

 Golf was not big in Norway when Viktor started playing golf.
 His father, Harald, picked up golf while he was living and working in the United States (St. Louis) as an engineer.
 He brought golf clubs back to Norway and taught Viktor to play at age 11.
 Viktor spent most of the year practicing golf at an indoor driving range and by 2014 had won the 2014 Norwegian National Championships.

 His US Amateur victory in 2018 gained him entry to several of the 2019 Majors.
 He was the low amateur at Augusta finishing 32nd and low amateur with a score of 280 at the US Open finishing 12th – the lowest 72-hole score by an amateur in the U.S. Open, breaking the previous record of 282, set by Jack Nicklaus in 1960.

 After a blistering start on the PGA Tour, Hovland looks set to reach the very top of the game, and he appears to have the temperament to win multiple majors.

 Viktor has been superb in contention for someone so young and can be supported when leading or in the mix.
 Be careful in major's however after his performance at the Open Championship.
 His Golf Betting Club pressure Performance Rating is set to ⭐⭐⭐⭐.